Educate Yourself on the Court System Before It Educates You

 Myth: “If I’m Telling the Truth, I’ll Be Protected.”

-Myth: “Court Will Finally Make Them Stop.”
+Myth: “Court Will Make Them Stop.”

 Myth: “Selling the Home Solves the Problem.”

-The system is not designed to fully understand:
+The court system may not fully understand:

 How to Use the Court System More Wisely